tymyrddin/blue-dfir/source/docs/notes/mobile.md

 * Unlike the PIN, which takes four digits, the alphanumeric ***passcode*** includes letters, as well as digits.
 * ***Smart Lock***, which can be a Trusted Face, Trusted Location, or a Trusted Device.

-Lock screens are the most challenging aspect of Android forensic examinations.
+Lock screens are the most challenging aspect of Android forensic examinations because [there are so many different devices, and things change fast](https://android.stackexchange.com/questions/tagged/lock-screens).
 For example, Samsung intentionally builds phones which are extremely hard to break into.
 This is a conscious design decision, because many users do credit card payments, banking, and social media, where, if they would lose their phone and a bad person found it, an easy-to-break-into device would have potentially catastrophic results.
+Anyway, below are some that can be tried.

 ### Delete gesture.key

-This method works when the device is rooted.
-This method may not be successful on unrooted devices.
+This method only works when the device is rooted.
 Also note, deleting the `gesture.key` file will remove the pattern lock on the device, but this will permanently change the device, as the pattern lock is gone.

 1. Connect the device to the forensic workstation using a USB cable.
 2. Open the command prompt and execute: